KhronosGroup/Vulkan-Tools/BUILD.md

 ### Android Tests and Demos

 After making any changes to the repository you should perform some quick sanity tests, including the layer validation tests and the cube and smoke demos with validation enabled.

 #### Run Layer Validation Tests

 Use the following steps to build, install, and run the layer validation tests for Android:

     cd build-android
     ./build_all.sh
     adb install -r bin/VulkanLayerValidationTests.apk
     adb shell am start com.example.VulkanLayerValidationTests/android.app.NativeActivity

 Alternatively, you can use the test_APK script to install and run the layer validation tests:

-    test_APK.sh -s <serial number> -p <plaform name> -f <gtest_filter>
+    test_APK.sh -s <serial number> -p <platform name> -f <gtest_filter>

 #### Run Cube with Validation